OWASP/ASVS/4.0/en/0x12-V3-Session-management.md

 ## Control Objective

-One of the core components of any web-based application or API is the mechanism by which it controls and maintains the state for a user or device interacting with it.
+One of the core components of any web-based application or stateful API is the mechanism by which it controls and maintains the state for a user or device interacting with it.
 Session management changes a stateless protocol to stateful, which is critical for differentiating different users or devices.

 Ensure that a verified application satisfies the following high-level session management requirements: